What Is BOOTMGR

 If the BIOS on your motherboard is outdated, sometimes you will get a BOOTMGR error message.
 Thus, you should ensure the BIOS is upgraded to the latest version.
 If it is not, try to update it first since the BIOS must be available on your computer.
 If you don’t know how to update it, you could find the way from the article How to Update Your BIOS.

 Solution 10: Perform a Clean Windows Installation

-If all solutions can’t work to solve Boot Manager missing issue, it is a good way to perform a Windows installation for this error repair.
-This way will completely remove Windows from your PC.
-However, all data will be deleted.
-So you had better back up important files before re-installing OS.
+If all the solutions above did not work when trying to solve the Boot Manager missing issue, it is a good way to perform a Windows installation to repair this error.
+This way, it will completely remove Windows from your PC.
+However, all data will be deleted so you’d better back up important files before re-installing OS.